Fried Apples

 overhead photo: fried apples in cast iron skillet

-• Storage – Transfer to an airtight container and keep in the refrigerator for 3-5 days.
-Heat it up in the microwave just until warmed.
+Storage – Transfer leftovers into an airtight container and keep in the refrigerator for 3-5 days.

-Freezing the apples might cause them to soften even more.
+Freezing – Let the apples cool before storing in an airtight container.
+Freeze for up to 6 months, then thaw in the refrigerator before reheating.
+Note that freezing the apples might cause them to soften even more.
 If they become too soft for your liking, you can blend them into a flavorful applesauce.

 pan frying apple slices in cast iron skillet